cagov/design-system/.github/ISSUE_TEMPLATE/new-component.md

 ## Format
 * Include or reference the expected HTML markup and CSS output (if known)*

+## Destination
+* Where should this component live in the design system?*

 ## schema.org type
 *If this component maps to an existing schema.org microdata format, please include.
 If you don't know, that's ok.
 We will look it up.
 We use this for SEO and data management.*